sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-10-delete-saved-svn--stored-password-from-eclipse.md

 On windows XP, these files are located in the following two folders:

-Step 1
-Delete keyring file from the location given below
+<b>Step 1</b> : Delete keyring file from the location given below

+{% highlight bash %}
 <Your eclipse installation path>\Eclipse\configuration\org.eclipse.core.runtime\.keyring

-Step 2
+{% endhighlight %}

-Delete all file from the location given below:-
+<b>Step 2</b> : Delete all file from the location given below :-

+{% highlight bash %}
 C:\Documents and Settings\<your user name>\Application Data\Subversion\auth\svn.simple

-Step 3
+{% endhighlight %}

-Restart your Eclipse IDE, now all saved password will gone and a new prompt dialoge box will open for asking new password.
+<b>Step 3</b> : Restart your Eclipse IDE, now all saved password will gone and a new prompt dialoge box will open for asking new password.